hayesdavis/flamingo/README.md

 *wader*

-The wader process starts the stream and dispatches stream responses as they arrive into a Resque queue.
+The wader process starts the stream and queues events as they arrive into a redis list.

+*dispatcher*

+The dispatcher process retrieves events from the dispatch queue, writes them to the event log (if configured) and to any subscriptions (if configured).

 *web server*